Marcumc165/Case-Studies/Cyclistic.md

 I am a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes dierently.
+Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, the team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve our recommendations, so they must be backed up with compelling data insights and professional data visualizations.